Managing content views

 To mitigate this problem, carefully test filtering rules to determine the required dependencies.
 If dependency solving includes unwanted packages, manually identify the core basic dependencies that the extra packages and errata need.

-Example 1.
+Example 2.
 Combining exclusion filters with dependency solving

 In this situation, dependency solving might include more packages than expected.
-As a result, the host diverges from being a CentOS 8.3 machine.
+As a result, the host diverges from being a CentOS Stream 8.3 machine.

-Example 2.
+Example 3.
 Excluding packages sometimes makes dependency solving impossible for DNF

-If you make a CentOS 8.3 repository with a few excluded packages, dnf update can sometimes fail.
+If you make a CentOS Stream 8.3 repository with a few excluded packages, dnf update can sometimes fail.

 Do not enable dependency solving to resolve the problem.
 Instead, investigate the error from dnf and adjust the filters to stop excluding the missing dependency.

-Use this procedure to enable dependency solving for a Content View.
+Use this procedure to enable dependency solving for a content view.

 Procedure

-2. From the list of content views, select the required Content View.
+2. From the list of content views, select the required content view.

 3. On the Details tab, toggle Solve dependencies.